nibblerin/python/README.md

 I realize, that most of these indexes are for potential queries, that are not implemented here.
-But given the relatively small data volume, the storage/write overhead is negligible.
+But given the relatively small data volume, the storage/write overhead is negligible. upd. after the review, single indexes were removed.

 ## Requirements